gandresto/poetry-flask-template/README.md

 # Poetry Flask Template

-## Description
-Contains the basic boilerplate to test, lint, build and run a flask aplication.
+This template contains the basic boilerplate to test, lint, build and run a flask aplication.
+It also includes conventional commits support.

 ## Requirements
 - [docker](https://docs.docker.com/get-docker/)